Let me tell you a story of hope. And a story about someone who’s lived without it.

 Getting a driver’s license is an important milestone for young adults.
 It is generally considered as a sign of independence.
 It is a privilege and a responsibility at the same time.

-Parents would want to see that their child is a safety-conscious and…Continue
+Parents would want to see that their child is a safety-conscious and responsible driver.
+If you want to pass your driving classes, then…Continue

 Added by Selena Cowell on November 23, 2016 at 7:30am — No Comments